Financing Growth Through Factoring

 Industry: Security Guard Staffing

-Situation: The Company had won a $2 million one year self-renewing contract from the U.S. government to provide security personnel for the Mine Health and Safety Academy.
-These personnel would require high end security clearance, which meant higher pay, putting pressure on the Company’s cash flow.
-Their bank line of credit provided enough funding for their other endeavors but this project required all new financing, which the bank was not willing to provide.
+The Company had won a $2 million one year self-renewing contract from the U.S. government to provide security personnel for the Mine Health and Safety Academy.
+These personnel would require a high-end security clearance, which meant higher pay, putting pressure on the Company’s cash flow.
+Their bank line of credit provided enough funding for their other endeavors, but this project required all new financing, which the bank was not willing to provide.
 Without financing, the Company would have to pass on the contract and the chance for growth.

 - The Company had never factored before, so Paragon worked with them step by step to ensure they were comfortable with the process.